 Client Relationship Summary

-Lido Advisors, LLC is registered with the Securities and Exchange Commission as an investment adviser.
+Lido Advisors, LLC, d/b/a Colorado Financial Management and Oakhurst Strategies, is registered with the Securities and Exchange Commission as an investment adviser.
 Advisory and brokerage services and fees differ, and it is important for you to understand the differences.
 Free and simple tools are available to research firms and financial professionals at Investor.gov/CRS, which is an SEC-sponsored website that provides educational information about investment advisers, broker-dealers and investing.

 What investment services and advice can you provide me?